 Find your voice.
 Create a work of original research that grows your expertise and makes a valuable contribution to society.
-We offer both masters by research and PhD doctorates, with a simple step-by-step application process.
+We offer both masters by research and doctoral programs, with a simple step-by-step application process.

 Join our community of researchers contributing to, and building on, a rich intellectual history.
 To produce ground-breaking research in the human tradition, apply for a research degree using our step-by-step guide on this page.

 Follow these instructions if you want to apply for one of the following degrees:

 It’s important you know that this guide is for domestic research degree applications only.
 You’re a domestic student if you’re one of the following:

 If you’re based overseas and will require an international student visa, you should visit our step-by-step guide for international research applications.

 If you’re looking to apply for a postgraduate coursework degree, such as a graduate certificate, graduate diploma or masters by coursework, you should visit our application page for postgraduate students.

 Choose your preferred research course from the list below and read the individual course descriptions:

 Get the best of both worlds by studying your doctorate in collaboration with an overseas university through a Cotutelle enrolment.